myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-16T02:46:24.211Z
+>
+> Of course welcome 🤝

+We will soon open the l10n repository to the following GitHub org, so please join us! :)

+github.com/deckblue

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-16T01:12:45.367Z
 >
 > Bezos style